jamiehdev/commit-wizard/README.md

 that's it! commit wizard will:
 - analyse your staged changes (or unstaged if nothing is staged)
+- detect patterns across 15+ change types (new features, refactoring, api changes, etc.)
+- automatically select the optimal ai model based on complexity
+- send meaningful code changes to ai (filtering out noise)
-- generate a conventional commit message using AI
+- generate conventional commit messages with proper multi-line bodies for complex changes
 - let you review, edit, or regenerate the message
 - commit your changes with the perfect message